Nvidia GeForce RTX 2080 release date, news and features

 Nvidia GeForce RTX 2080 release date

-All of the speculation about the next generation of Nvidia’s cards seems to coalesce on a Gamescom 2018 announcement.
+All of the speculation about the next generation of Nvidia’s cards seemed to coalesce on a Gamescom 2018 announcement.
 Nvidia themselves have released a teaser video hinting towards a reveal on August 20 at Gamescom.
-Even if it’s not the next gaming cards – Nvidia is doing something there.

-Whatever Nvidia is doing at today's event, there has been plenty of speculation that the RTX 2080 is going to be accompanied by the follow-ups to the GTX 1070 and GTX 1060 in the following months.
-We'd advise taking this with a grain of salt, but today's event is going to be interesting either way: we don't know what's about to happen.
+Now, with all of the rumors and leaks behind us, we know for certain that three Nvidia RTX 20 Series graphics cards, including the RTX 2080, will launch on September 20.

-One thing that the rumors can't seem to agree on is when the card is actually going to release.
-While we're pretty sure the RTX 2080 is going to be announced today, there seems to be two release date possibilities: September or this month.
+This means that the products should be available in stores and for general online order on that day, and pre-orders processed today on August 20 (at the time of writing) should ship on that same day: September 20.

 Nvidia GeForce RTX 2080 price